Armored Heart: Tamed Soul

 “Careful there.
 Them soldiers get touchy when someone that ain't them touches their kit.”

 Whirling around Celia turned to find a towering man raising an eyebrow at her.
 His hair was long and braided, and he was dressed in workman's clothes, with a leather apron.
-“Then again, I sees the way you look at them,” he chuckled, He offered a hand.
+“Then again, I sees the way you look at them,” he chuckled.
+He offered a hand.
 “Daniel, I'm the smith.
 Ye need anything repaired, sharpened, or crafted?
 I'm yer bloke.”
 Celia took the offered hand and shook it, slightly in awe.
 Even the calluses were like Krisk’s.

 “Celia Evergleam.
-I'm...” she trailed off.
+I'm…" She trailed off.

 Celia had wanted to correct Daniel then and there, that she wasn't Gella's and she never would be, but the sight of her armor on the stand he pulled out of a corner pushed those thoughts away.
 Her armor had been cleaned, polished to a mirror sheen.
 The leather had been oiled, and the straps even looked like they had been mended.
 Looking around the stand, she gasped when she saw her blade and shield as well, and went to grab it, giving it a few short motions to check its weight.
 It was her sword, no doubt, brighter than it’d ever been since she and Krisk had made it.

-“My...” she took a shuddering breath, turning to Daniel.
+“My…" She took a shuddering breath, turning to Daniel.
 “You.
 You fixed it all up?”

 The giant of a man nodded, a satisfied smile on his face.
-“With his lordship out, and all the heralds with em, I had little else to do.
+“With his lordship out, and all the Heralds with em, I had little else to do.
 Ye keep good care o' your kit, lass.”
 Celia frowned at that.

 “You got everything polished and cleaned this morning?

 “Oh, aye,” the smith chuckled.
 “I mayn’t understand half of what her ladyship goes on about, but the oils and tinctures she provides work a right treat.”
 Settling himself on a bench and fishing a pipe from his apron, Daniel nodded toward Celia's sword.
-“Ole Larion should be out in the practice yard 'bout now, if ye feel like testing my work a bit.”
+“Ole Lathrion should be out in the practice yard 'bout now, if ye feel like testing my work a bit.”

 A horrible thought crossed her mind.
 “Daniel,” she said, not looking at the smith.
 “Did Gella have you do anything to my blade?”
 Her voice was tense, like a bowstring about to snap.
-If Gella had tainted this, her gift, her blade, her soul as a warrior... she paused with her heart in her throat, waiting, dreading the answer.
+If Gella had tainted this, her gift, her blade, her soul as a warrior… She paused with her heart in her throat, waiting, dreading the answer.

 “Aside from cleaning and sharpening it, ye mean?”
 Celia nodded her head, not trusting herself to speak.
 “Nah.
 None but meself's touched yer blade since I got it.
 Wouldnae feel right doin that t’a piece of work like this anyhow.”